l0lsec/Insights/README.md

 ---

-Insights is an AI-powered content platform that turns RSS feeds, podcasts, YouTube videos, articles, and URLs into summaries, generated articles, and platform-ready social media posts.
-It combines state-of-the-art speech recognition with OpenAI to process audio, video, and text content, then helps you publish and schedule posts across LinkedIn, Threads, Facebook, and X/Twitter — all from a single web interface or CLI.
+Insights is an AI-powered content platform that turns RSS feeds, podcasts, YouTube videos, articles, URLs, GitHub repositories, and images into summaries, generated articles, and platform-ready social media posts.
+It combines state-of-the-art speech recognition with OpenAI (and optional local Ollama models) to process audio, video, text, and visual content, then helps you publish and schedule posts across LinkedIn, Threads, Facebook, and X/Twitter — all from a single web interface or CLI.

-What started as a podcast transcription tool has grown into a complete content pipeline: ingest any source — RSS feeds, YouTube channels, individual videos, or raw text — let AI do the heavy lifting, and push polished posts out on your schedule.
+What started as a podcast transcription tool has grown into a complete content pipeline: ingest any source — RSS feeds, YouTube channels, individual videos, GitHub repos, web pages, images, or raw text — let AI do the heavy lifting, and push polished posts out on your schedule.

 ### Features